ramleo/End-to-End-GenAI-Chatbot-using-Llama2/README.md

 retrieve relevant context from a document store.

 `llm=llm:` This specifies the large language model (LLM) to use for generating answers.
-In this case, it's set to the llm object defined earlier (which is the Llama2 model).
+In this case, it's set to the llm object (which is the Llama2 model).

 `chain_type="stuff":` This sets the chain type to "stuff".
 In a "stuff" chain, the entire retrieved context is inserted into the prompt before being sent to the LLM.